OpenDSA/OpenDSA/RST/en/Glossary.rst

       errors and handle them properly.

    exchange
-      A swap of adjacent records in an array.
+      A swap of adjacent records in an :term:`array`.

    exchange sort
       A sort that relies solely on exchanges (swaps of adjacent